 Our route through the Vatican Museums is diverse.
 You’ll see outdoor spaces like the Pinecone Courtyard and spot a silhouette of the dome of St. Peter’s Basilica from an open patio overlooking the Vatican Gardens.
 Then you’ll follow your guide inside through long hallways filled with ancient Greek and Roman sculptures, while they fill you in on the juicy details of life in Ancient Rome and the men who collected these works.

 Listen to your guide as they tell you the history behind the Vatican, the Popes who have lived here and the artists that worked here.
 One name you’ll hear a lot is that of Raphael, whose four frescoed rooms are a highlight of our Vatican evening tour.
 Here your guide will show you how Raphael honored the masters of his time, painting Michelangelo and Da Vinci into his famous ‘School of Athens’.

 Of course we wouldn’t ignore the Vatican’s biggest star.
 By the time you visit the Sistine Chapel your guide will have taught you all about the frescoes you’ll find there.
 You’ll know where to look for Michelangelo’s self-portrait and how to spot portraits of his enemies among the heathens so your experience of this incredible spot will be so much more memorable than most.

-With small group sizes limited to only 10 people or less and audio headsets for every guest, your Vatican night tour will be intimate and your guide easy to understand.
+With small group sizes limited to 20 people or less and audio headsets for every guest, your Vatican night tour will be intimate and your guide easy to understand.
 And with the reserved entrance, an expert guide and less crowds at the Vatican Museums, you can be sure that you’re getting the most from your Vatican visit.